The surveillance program and its benefits

 Resistance to indoxacarb can vary significantly between regions and between seasons (see Table 1 and Figure 3).

-• CENTRAL AND NORTHERN QLD: Resistance was higher than the industry average in all years up to and including 2018-19 where it peaked at 13.6% and was 2.4-fold above that in the southern regions.
-It then declined and has stablilised over the past three seasons with approximately 6% of the H. armigera population carrying genes for resistance.
+- CENTRAL AND NORTHERN QLD: Resistance was higher than the industry average in all years up to and including 2018-19 where it peaked at 14% and was 2.4-fold above that in the southern regions.
+It then declined and has stablilised over the past three seasons with approximately 6% of the H. armigera population carrying genes for resistance in 2022-23.
+In 2023-24 resistance has increased again to 9% on average, ranging from 7% in the Emerald Irrigation Area to 16% in the Dawson/Callide region.

-• CENTRAL NSW: In 2020-21 a significant increase in indoxacarb resistance was recorded in the Macquarie region when resistance peaked at 17% compared to 2017 when resistance levels were between 2-4%.
-In the following two seasons resistance declined from these historical levels to 6.7% and 4.5% in 2021-22 and 2022-23, respectively.
+- CENTRAL NSW: In 2020-21 a significant increase in indoxacarb resistance was recorded in the Macquarie region when resistance peaked at 17% compared to 2017 when resistance levels were between 2-4%.
+In the following two seasons resistance declined from these historical levels to 7% and 4% in 2021-22 and 2022-23, respectively.
+In 2023-24 no indoxacarb resistance was detected in the Macquarie region.

 Management implications

 The continued pattern of very low resistance to emamectin benzoate and chlorantraniliprole is a positive sign that these insecticides will continue to provide effective control of helicoverpa.
-Stabilisation of indoxacarb resistance in CQ is also encouraging.
-However, there are signs of selection for resistance to this insecticide in southern Queensland.
+Stabilisation of indoxacarb resistance in southern Queensland is also encouraging.
+However, there are signs of selection for resistance to this insecticide re-emerging in central Queensland.

 Patterns of variability in different seasons and in different regions are likely to reflect localised insecticide usage patterns.
 Increased spraying for fall armyworm may have also increased selection pressure in maize, sweetcorn and sorghum where H. armigera is also a pest.

-Therefore, it will be important to adopt industry best practices for resistance management during the upcoming peak spray periods for helicoverpa in winter and summer pulses to minimise the risk of resistance building to dangerous levels that could result in spray failures.
+Therefore, it is important to adopt industry best practices for resistance management, particularly during the peak spray periods for helicoverpa in winter and summer pulses to minimise the risk of resistance building to dangerous levels that could result in spray failures.

 General principles to minimise resistance development: